Generalized Helmholtz conditions for non-conservative Lagrangian systems: The gyroscopic case

-For the \emph{last implication}, we assume now that there is a non-trivial, semi-basic $1$-form $\theta$ that satisfies the set of conditions $G_2$.
-We apply the derivation $d_J$ to both sides of the last condition $G_2$ and use the commutation formula \eqref{djn}.
-It follows
+For the \emph{last implication}, we assume now that there is a non-trivial, semi-basic $1$-form $\theta$ that satisfies the set of conditions $(G_2)$.
+We apply the derivation $d_J$ to both sides of the last condition $(G_2)$ and use the commutation formula \eqref{djn}, which implies

 Last formula expresses the fact that $d_h\theta$ is a basic $2$-form.
 We denote it $d_h\theta=\omega$ and have that